 1) Scenario1: co-existed domains on the same host This sceanrio is based on the architecture of VirtuOS.
-Thanks to advanced hardware based virtualization technologies, the domain services can own a part of hardware resources like in SR-IOV.
-The hypervisor ensures critical like memory management, tasks tasks scheduling, etc. Each domain integrates a performance and reliability module to instrument the syscalls without causing any overhead.
+Thanks toadvanced hardware based virtualization technologies, the domain services can own a part of hardware resources like in SR-IOV.
+The hypervisor ensures critical like memory management, scheduling, etc. Each domain integrates a and reliability performance module instrument the syscalls without causing any overhead.
 Some tools could be used to achieve this goal like Sysdig.
 The performance module ensures also the discovery of other domains performance modules, consolidating all the data and mataining references to the discovered service domains.

 Unlike VirtuOS, the syscalls dispatching system is not accomplished in kernel mode but is abstracted by the remote Backend APIs invocation in user mode.
-We are aware of the performance degradation but this can be improved using the Hypervisor bus as communication medium between the the cohosted domains.
+We are aware of the performance degradation but this can be improved using the Hypervisor bus as communication medium between the the co-hosted domains.